History of Everton F.C.: Interwar years: Dean and co.

 William Ralph Dean, better known as "Dixie" Dean, was one of the greatest goal scorers that the English game has seen.
 After averaging a goal a match for Tranmere Rovers, prolific striker Dean was lured across the River Mersey to play for Everton.
-In his first season for Everton, the 1925–26 season, Dean netted 32 league goals in 38 matches, scoring his first two on his debut.
-The next season, he scored 21 goals in 27 matches.
+In his first season for Everton, the 1925–26 season, Dean netted 32 league goals in 38 matches, scoring his first brace on his debut.
+The following season, he scored 21 goals in 27 matches.

 Sixty

 Making history in 1927–28, Dean scored 60 league goals in 39 matches, setting a record that has stood ever since and almost single-handedly gave Everton the league title.

-In a bizarre turn of events, in 1930 Everton finished last in the first division being relegated to the second division.
-Dean was on top form in the secondary league, scoring 39 goals in 37 matches and lifting Everton to promotion at the first attempt as the Second Division champions.
+In a bizarre turn of events, in the 1929–30 season Everton finished last in the First Division being relegated to the Second Division.
+Dean was on top form in the secondary league, scoring 39 goals in 37 matches and lifting Everton to promotion at the first attempt as Second Division champions.

-The following season, 1931–32, Dean scored 45 goals as Everton won their fourth league title.
+The following season, 1931–32, Dean scored 45 goals as Everton won their 4th league title.

 In 1933, Everton won the FA Cup, with Dean becoming Everton's first-ever number 9 in the 3–0 final win against Manchester City.
 In this match, numbers were worn for the first time.
 The number 9 would become synonymous with commanding and high-scoring strikers at domestic and international level football, something Dean embodied.

-He played his last match for Everton on 11 December 1937.
+He played his last game for Everton on 11 December 1937.
 Dean died at a Merseyside derby at Goodison Park in 1980, leaving behind a legacy of 383 goals in 433 matches overall.

 In the 1938–39 season, Everton, with Joe Mercer, T. G. Jones and Tommy Lawton won the Football League Championship again.
 Lawton scored 35 goals during the season at the age of 19.
-The outbreak of World War II interrupted the players' careers for six years, bringing a halt to a team which otherwise may have achieved much more, exactly the same scenario as season 1914–15.
+The outbreak of World War II interrupted the players' careers for 6 years, bringing a halt to a team which otherwise may have achieved much more, exactly the same scenario as season 1914–15.